-A Citizen Developer is a user or employee of a business department who develops software for himself or his department, although he is not a software developer.
+A Citizen Developer is a user or an employee of a specialist department who develops software for him or his department, although he is not a software developer or works in another role in the company.
 Basically, there are two interpretations of how a Citizen Developer does this:

 - independent of the central IT department,

 - with the support of the central IT department, which provides development environments, especially low-code platforms or no code platforms.
 The use of such platforms requires little or no programming knowledge, since functionalities can be combined in a modular principle.

 Long before the concept of the Citizen Developer was invented, there were users in specialist departments who implemented their own solutions – often in the form of MS Excel tables with macros, Access databases, smaller CRM systems, etc. – and who were happy to do so.
 A Citizen Developer

 - can, but doesn’t have to be a professional software developer nowadays.
 It can be a former developer who is now active in the specialist department, or an employee who programs smaller applications in his spare time.
 The joint work of several Citizen Developers as a team in one department is also conceivable.